-to lChances are, if you’ve got a kiddo who’s toilet-training, you’ve found yourself far away from a potty seat or child-sized toilet at least once on this adventure.
+to lChances are, if you’ve got a toilet training toddler or preschooler, you’ve found yourself far away from a potty seat or child-sized toilet at least once on this adventure.
 (Unless you never set foot outside of the house, of course.)
 My husband devised a simple but elegant solution to this dilemma when Kimmie was on the path to Big Girl-dom.
-Essie recently gave his solution a name: The Mommy Potty.
+Essie recently gave his potty training on the go solution a name: The Mommy Potty.

 What is the Mommy Potty?

-The MP is especially well-suited to a morning out doing errands, a road trip to Grandma and Grandpa’s, or any other occasion when public restrooms with those large, long seats are plentiful, but are also your only option.
+The Mommy Potty is especially well-suited to a morning out doing errands, a road trip to Grandma and Grandpa’s, or any other occasion when public restrooms with those large, long seats are plentiful, but are also your only option.
 If your little one is like either of mine, there’s no way she’s gonna sit on that big gaping hole to do her business (and you’d probably have cause to fear she might fall in, anyway).

 The answer?
 Just sit behind your child.
 No need to remove your own drawers, even!
 Just straddle the toilet, sit as far back as you can, and plunk your little one on the seat in front of you.

 How the Mommy Potty Makes Potty Training Travel Easy

 Using the Mommy Potty meant freedom for me and the girls.
 No more feeling as if every trip to the store meant backsliding into diapers, or schlepping along excess stuff when I was just getting used to feeling liberated from my diaper bag.
 As long as you know there will be a public restroom within reach, the Mommy Potty means you can leave the house again, even with a little one or two transitioning out of diapers.
 When it comes to best toilet seat for toilet training, the Mommy Potty is as simple as it gets.